-Mammootty delivers a perfect nuanced performance as he brings in facial connotations.
+Mammootty delivers a perfectly nuanced performance as he brings in facial connotations.
 His vulnerability and helplessness at peak yet subtle in portrayal, look out for his “compassionate” moral.
-Sadhana as spastic teen brings in effective display of physicality, appealing enough to break!
+Sadhana as spastic teen brings in an effective display of physicality, appealing enough to break!

 Peranbu requires a huge heart and patience, it’s ultimatum is a compassionate result.
 Director Ram hits the right chords by luring sun and mist together in “cinema” as an effective medium!

 Release: 01 February, 2019